vmware-tanzu/secrets-manager/docs/_pages/0131-dev-env.md

 ### Enable Kubernetes on Docker for Mac

-Once you have Docker for Mac installed, you’ll need to enable Kubernetes on it.
+Once you have Docker for Mac installed, you'll need to enable Kubernetes on it.
 To do that, follow the steps below:

-1. Open Docker for Mac’s preferences.
+1. Open Docker for Mac's preferences.
-2. Go to the “**Kubernetes**” tab.
+2. Go to the "**Kubernetes**" tab.
-3. Check the “**Enable Kubernetes**” checkbox.
+3. Check the "**Enable Kubernetes**" checkbox.

 ### Disabling Airplay Receiver

 Airplay Receiver uses port 5000 by default, which is the same port that dokcer registry uses.

-To fix the first issue, on your Mac’s “**System Settings**” you’ll need to go to “**Setting » Airdrop & Handoff » Airplay Receiver**” and on that screen…
+To fix the first issue, on your Mac's "**System Settings**" you'll need to go to "**Setting » Airdrop & Handoff » Airplay Receiver**" and on that screen...

-* **uncheck** “*allow handoff between this Mac and your iCloud devices*”,
+* **uncheck** "*allow handoff between this Mac and your iCloud devices*",
-* make sure “**Airdrop**” is selected as “**no one**”.
+* make sure "**Airdrop**" is selected as "**no one**".
-* then you might need to kill the process that’s using port 5000 or restart your system.
+* then you might need to kill the process that's using port 5000 or restart your system.

 Alternatively, you can bind a different port to the docker registry.
-But when you do that, you’ll need to make sure that you update other files in the project too that reference `localhost:5000`.
+But when you do that, you'll need to make sure that you update other files in the project too that reference `localhost:5000`.

 ### Install Docker Registry